cerner/terra-dev-site/src/terra-dev-site/doc/Configuration.b/site.config.a.doc.md

 const npmPackage = JSON.parse(fs.readFileSync(path.resolve(process.cwd(), 'package.json')));

 const siteConfig = {
   /* The navigation configuration. */
   navConfig,

   /* The path to the pages configuration.
 If this is enabled, the `generatePages` configuration will not be used. */ pagesConfig,

-  /** These options are used to find the pages to serve via terra dev site.
+  /** These options are used to find the pages to serve via terra-dev-site.
 If 'pagesConfig' is provided, this
    * configuration is not used.
    *   The search pattern key options:
-   *      root: there search pattern starts.
+   *      root: where the search pattern starts.
-   *      entryPoint: add to the search pattern and is the beginning of the directory structure
+   *      entryPoint: added to the search pattern and is where the of the directory structure
-   *           for menu navigation.
+   *           for menu navigation will begin.
-   *      dist: (option) directory containing transpiled code to use if hot reloading is enabled and is in prod
+   *      dist: (option) the directory containing transpiled code to use if hot reloading is enabled and is in prod.
-   *      source: (option) directory containing source code to use if hot reloading is enabled and not in prod mode */
+   *      source: (option) the directory containing source code to use if hot reloading is enabled and not in prod mode.
+   */
   generatePages: {
     searchPatterns: [